How can Blockchain revolutionize the Finance Sector?

 With an immutable smart contract, the fund investment companies can retrieve the user’s information quickly.
-If a user denies sharing the information, the access would not be granted.
-The users can also keep a track who uses the information and for what purpose.
+If a user denies sharing the data, access would not be granted.
+The users can also keep track of who uses the information and for what purpose.

 6. Government Expenses

 Governments around the world are adopting digital methods to modernize legal processes and build good relations with citizens.
 Advancements in technologies have made it possible to increase the transparency of public financing to make the system trustworthy.

 Imagine citizens can track how many dollars are spent on the construction of the road.
 If the governments start using public blockchain to store the information related to expenses spent on cities’ development, the citizens’ fight against corruption can be avoided.

 Hence, blockchain in financial services for the government would enhance the system’s efficiency.

 Capturing the information related to public funds received and paid by a political party on a blockchain can offer transparency to voters.
 Using blockchain, voters can make better decisions about political parties.

 Companies are planning to use blockchain to store the immutable records of finance-related information like: